rackspace-cookbooks/rackspace_user/README.md

     node["rackspace"]["users"] hash of users, keys are usernames.
     enabled: Boolean true/false, determines if the user is actually created.
+    manage_home: Boolean true/false, determines if the home directory is created.
     sudo: Boolean true/false, determines if they get sudo access.
     password: This takes a password hash for the users login.
     note: This fills the user comment field.